-- Weather Watches Jessica Simpson will be the point of contact and keep an eye on the weather for any sudden changes by sight and sound, as well as electronically.
-She will notify the Extension Program Coordinator Ryan Littlejohn if the changes warrant or give 30-minute interval updates if conditions are not changing. - Weather Warnings - If the 4-H event has started, secure all to a safe area 4-H Building or Floral Hall.
-Invite all adults to the safe area or instruct where to go for safety. - Debrief with all volunteers, staff, and youth. - $\circ~$ If an event has not started, cancel the event or postpone until the warning has concluded. - Lightning Delay - Secure all to an enclosure to protect from lightning in the 4-H Building or Floral Hall. - Wait 30 minutes after a lightning strike is visible to the eye or thunder is heard by the ear. - Flooding - Assist youth in getting to higher ground immediately. - If life jackets are available, distribute immediately. - Notify emergency personnel or contacts where the group is moving to. - Avoid rushing waters and try to secure objects likely not to move in a flood. - Rain Delay - Help all secure rain gear especially in cold weather. - If the rain hinders the youth's vision for sight related activities, postpone or cancel until youth can be reasonably safe. - If the rain hinders movement or creates an additional slip hazard, postpone, or cancel until youth can be reasonably safe.
+- Weather Watches Sheri Pitts will be the point of contact and keep an eye on the weather for any sudden changes by sight and sound, as well as electronically.
+She will notify the Extension Staff if the changes warrant immediate attention or give 30-minute interval updates if conditions are changing. - Weather Warnings - o If the 4-H event has started, secure all to a safe area, 4-H Building or Floral Hall.
+Invite all adults to the safe area or instruct where to go for safety. - Debrief with all volunteers, staff, and youth. - o If an event has not started, cancel the event or postpone until the warning has concluded. - Lightning Delay - Secure all to an enclosure to protect from lightning in the 4-H Building or Floral Hall. - Wait 30 minutes after a lightning strike is visible to the eye or thunder is heard by the ear. - Flooding - o Assist youth in getting to higher ground immediately. - o If life jackets are available, distribute immediately. - o Notify emergency personnel or contacts where the group is moving to. - o Avoid rushing waters and try to secure objects likely not to move in a flood. - Rain Delay - o Help all secure rain gear especially in cold weather. - o If the rain hinders the youth's vision for sight related activities, postpone or cancel until youth can be reasonably safe. - If the rain hinders movement or creates an additional slip hazard, postpone, or cancel until youth can be reasonably safe.